-So how can you make money searching the internet?
+So how can you make money searching the Internet?

 As a freelance writer, I search a lot of things, like most college students.
-I am checking spelling, researching articles, looking up sources, etc. By searching every day and taking their daily poll every day, I have amassed 536 SB in 2 weeks — or enough for a $5 gift card, for things like Starbucks or Amazon.
+I am checking spelling, researching articles, looking up sources, etc. By searching every day and taking their daily poll every day, I have amassed 536 SB in two weeks — or enough for a $5 gift card, for things like Starbucks or Amazon.

-In addition to searches, polls, surveys, and videos, you can also earn bonus SB by looking out for Swagcodes, which typically are worth between 1-5 SB.
-Swagcodes are generally posted on their social media sites and are valid for a specific time frame, usually a few hours.
+In addition to searches, polls, surveys, and videos, you can also earn bonus SB by looking out for Swag Codes, which typically are worth between one and five SB.
+Swag Codes are generally posted on their social media sites and are valid for a specific time frame, usually a few hours.
 It’s an easy way to score some bonus SB points!

-Swagbucks has successfully gamified searching the internet and it can be quite fun — and will earn you some swag, or cold hard cash.
-Plus, if you sign up for Swagbucks through THIS LINK, you can earn a $5 bonus just for signing up!
+Swagbucks has successfully gamified searching the Internet, and it can be quite fun — and will earn you some swag, or cold, hard cash.
+Plus, if you sign up for Swagbucks through this link, you can earn a $5 bonus just for signing up!

-For those that simply want to search and make online cash, and forego the polls and “swag”, you can try Qmee.
-Qmee differs from Swagbucks in that Swagbucks is run with a Yahoo search engine, whereas Qmee can work with all search engines, like Google, Yahoo, Bing, etc.
+For those that simply want to search and make online cash, and forego the polls and “swag,” you can try Qmee.
+Qmee differs from Swagbucks in that Swagbucks is run with a Yahoo! search engine, whereas Qmee can work with all search engines, like Google, Yahoo!, Bing, etc.

 After downloading Qmee, you can search for things as you normally would.
 In their words, “Qmee results appear alongside your search.
 Each Qmee result has a cash reward attached.
 If you are interested in the result, click on it and collect your reward.
 We only show results we think are relevant.”

-I just started using it, but it seems like most ads give you 5 – 12 cents, and have been relevant to what I’m looking for.
+I just started using it, but it seems like most ads give you 5 to 12 cents, and have been relevant to what I’m looking for.
 However, not every search results in a Qmee ad, so don’t be alarmed if you don’t see a Qmee ad after every search.

 After accruing money, you can choose to cash out your money through PayPal or donate it to a charity.

-Using these sites won’t make you get rich quick, but everything adds up!
-Both sites are completely free to use and help you make some money, while doing something you would do anyway.
+Using these sites won’t make you get rich quickly, but everything adds up!
+Both sites are completely free to use and help you make some money while doing something you would do anyway.